strasserpatrick/language-exchange-chatbot/README.md

 This example project demonstrates how to build a chatbot using streamlit and terraform.
 Its aim is to provide a simple chat UI for language exchange as a webapp on Microsoft Azure.

+## Use Case

+Suppose you want to learn Spanish.
+You can use this chatbot to have conversations with ChatGPT instructed to only speak Spanish.
+This way, you can practice your Spanish skills and learn new words and phrases.
+You can also use this chatbot to learn other languages, such as German, French, or Italian.
+The only thing to do is to change the role configured in the `config.yaml` file.

 ## Description

 The chatbot UI is built using the [Streamlit](https://www.streamlit.io/) framework.
 It is deployed to Microsoft Azure using [Terraform](https://www.terraform.io/).
 The chatbot itself is calles the OpenAI ChatGPT API with custom roles that can be specified in no-code YAML files.
 The chatbot is deployed to Microsoft Azure as a [Docker](https://www.docker.com/) Image.